aosabook/500lines/template-engine/template-engine.markdown

 design to keep that implementation detail in the template engine code, and out of our CodeBuilder class.

-Even as we're actually using it --- to define a single function --- having `get_globals` return the dictionary keeps the code more modular because it doesn't need to know the name of the function we've defined.
+Even as we're actually using it&mdash;to define a single function&mdash;having `get_globals` return the dictionary keeps the code more modular because it doesn't need to know the name of the function we've defined.
 Whatever function name we define in our Python source, we can retrieve that name from the dict returned by